Elinor Florence, Author

 It was also examined in a hanging position.
 According to the article in Foothills Fliers: “Each fold must be exact, all rigging or shroud lines must be in the pockets straight and true.
 The metal fittings have to be kept free from rust, and a dozen other things checked to insure the fast opening of a parachute.
 For a chute must not only open, it must open fast!”

-Then came the tricky business of folding it correctly, so the delicate lines wouldn’t get tangled and caught up when the silk unfurled.
-Once again, the racks containing the packed parachutes are visible in the background.
+Then came the tricky business of folding it correctly, so the delicate lines wouldn’t get tangled when the silk unfurled.
+Racks containing the packed parachutes are visible in the background.

-The below photograph of Beatrice Jennox was copied from the book We Serve That Men May Fly, the story of the RCAF Women’s Division, by Mary Ziegler.
+This photograph of Beatrice Jennox appeared in the book We Serve That Men May Fly, the story of the RCAF Women’s Division, by Mary Ziegler.

 Women of all nationalities and branches of the armed forces performed this vital task.
 Here an American WAVE (short for Women Accepted for Volunteer Emergency Service) demonstrates parachute packing techniques.
 Later this branch became known as the U.S. Naval Reserve (Women’s Reserve), but the nickname WAVE stuck.